AZ-X/WPF-GO-dnscrypt-proxy-md/README.md

 ## Intro
-A GUI Offline Tool for decrypting and manipulating *.md files used by dnscrypt proxy
+A GUI Offline Tool for decrypting and manipulating *.md files used by [dnscrypt-proxy-r2](https://github.com/AZ-X/dnscrypt-proxy-r2) and dnscrypt proxy

+It's targeted for creating your own DoT, DoH and Decrypt resolver list at the beginning.

 It was a less than three days project from very beginning.